-With your course selections made and the first year of law school quickly approaching, you may experience a great deal of anxiety and anticipation surrounding the unknown.
+With your course selections made and the first year of law school quickly approaching, you may experience some anxiety and anticipation surrounding the unknown.
 The important thing to remember is that you've made it this far.
 You successfully wrote the LSAT, applied to law schools, and got accepted-you will succeed.
 The following are some tips and tricks to help you prepare for your first year of law school; however, remember to take some time to relax and enjoy the summer too.
-It is important to catch up with friends and family, celebrate your achievements, travel, and read for pleasure.
-Don't worry about cramming your brain full of legal knowledge or studying ahead what you think you might need to know-there will be lots of learning to come!
+It is important to catch up with friends and family, celebrate your achievements, travel, and read (for pleasure!).
+Don't worry about cramming your brain full of legal knowledge or studying ahead what you think you might need to know.

 i.
-Know how YOU learn
+Know How YOU Learn